Julia (programming language): Interaction

 Julia is supported by Jupyter, an online interactive "notebooks" environment, and Pluto.jl, a "reactive notebook" (where notebooks are saved as pure Julia files), a possible replacement for the former kind.
 In addition Posit's (formerly RStudio Inc's) Quarto publishing system supports Julia, Python, R and Observable JavaScript (those languages have official support by the company, and can even be weaved together in the same notebook document, more languages are unofficially supported).

 The REPL can be extended with additional modes, and has been with packages, e.g. with an SQL mode, for database access, and RCall.jl adds an R mode, to work with the R language.

+Julia's Visual Studio Code extension provides a fully featured integrated development environment with "built-in dynamic autocompletion, inline results, plot pane, integrated REPL, variable view, code navigation, and many other advanced language features" e.g. debugging is possible, linting, and profiling.

 Use with other languages

-Julia is in practice interoperable with other languages (e.g. majority of top 10–20 languages in popular use).
-Julia's ccall keyword is used to call shared library functions individually (such as for written in C or Fortran), and packages are available to allow calling other languages (which do not provide C-exported functions directly) e.g. Python (with PythonCall.jl), R, MATLAB, C# (and other .NET languages with DotNET.jl, from them with JdotNET), JavaScript, Java (and other JVM languages, such as Scala with JavaCall.jl).
-And packages for other languages allow to call to Julia, e.g. from Python, R, Rust, Ruby, or C#.
-Such as with juliacall (part of PythonCall.jl, pyjulia is a different option) to call from Python and a different JuliaCall package for from R. Julia has also been used for hardware, i.e. to compile to VHDL, as a High-level Synthesis (HLS) tool (for e.g. FPGAs).
+Julia is in practice interoperable with other languages, in fact the majority of the top 20 languages in popular use.
+Julia can be used to call shared library functions individually, such as those written in C or Fortran, and packages are available to allow calling other languages (which do not provide C-exported functions directly), e.g. Python (with PythonCall.jl), R, MATLAB, C# (and other .NET languages with DotNET.jl, from them with JdotNET), JavaScript, Java (and other JVM languages, such as Scala with JavaCall.jl).
+And packages for other languages allow to call to Julia, e.g. from Python, R (to Julia 1.10.x currently possible), Rust, Ruby, or C#.
+Such as with juliacall (part of PythonCall.jl) to call from Python and a different JuliaCall package for calling, Julia up to 1.10.x, from R. Julia has also been used for hardware, i.e. to compile to VHDL, as a high-level synthesis tool, for example FPGAs.

 Julia has packages supporting markup languages such as HTML (and also for HTTP), XML, JSON and BSON, and for databases (such as PostgreSQL, Mongo, Oracle, including for TimesTen, MySQL, SQLite, Microsoft SQL Server, Amazon Redshift, Vertica, ODBC) and web use in general.